Table of Contents

 Good-to-Know Info for Hiking in Yellowstone National Park

 Do you need a car to visit Yellowstone Park?

-Driving a car is your best bet for getting around the park.
-There are no shuttles running to the park.
-You’ll have an easier time taking it all in if you’ve got your own set of wheels.
+Driving a car is your best bet for getting around the park as there are no shuttles.
 The entrance fee for each vehicle is $25, and that’s good for the week.
 Plus, the pass also gets you into the Grand Teton National Park.